revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/08-EventEmitters.md

-1. In Angular, how can you interact between Parent and Child components?
+1.In Angular, how can you interact between Parent and Child components?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)